Saskatoon John G. Diefenbaker International Airport: Passenger services

 The airport contains a small historical display on the main floor.
 There are also numerous art/photography displays by local artists around the terminal.
 There are a full restaurant, a Tim Hortons and a Starbucks in the post-security area, and a Relay store near the entrances.

 In February 2015, St. John's Ambulance introduced therapy dogs to the airport, providing a service to put nervous passengers at ease.

 Ground transportation

-Saskatoon Transit (Route 11) provides city bus service between the airport and the downtown core.

-Taxi service several car rental agencies are available from the airport.
+Saskatoon Transit Route 11 provides city bus service between the airport and the downtown core.
+Several car rental agencies and taxicab services are available from the airport.

 Other air side services

-The airport has a variety of additional buildings.
-These include the International Aviation Terminal (used by Air Canada Cargo, Anderson Aviation, Dryden Air-services).
+The airport has a variety of additional buildings, including the International Aviation Terminal (used by Air Canada Cargo, Anderson Aviation, Dryden Air-services).
 Twenty-three former Air Canada Jazz and Canadian Regional Airlines Fokker F28 aircraft have been stored at the airport since they were retired from the fleet in 2003.

 The Saskatchewan Air Ambulance provides fixed wing air ambulance services, and has its headquarters and main base at the airport.
 There is a hangar for a Shock Trauma Air Rescue Society helicopter out of the Saskatoon airport.